hypermedia-app/hypertest/docs/dsl/readme.md

 Child step follow a similar pattern but with more relaxed syntax rules.
 Typically they will be structured similarly, as `Modifiers Type Parameters {}`.
 Individual types of those steps define the allowed modifiers and parameters.
-The children may also optional in some cases.
+The children may also be optional in some cases.

 ### Example